IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/MVP/MVP+Makefile.md

 ```
 The new objects introduced in the `my_extension--1.0.0--1.0.1.sql` file are included when updating an existing extension.
 This approach allows you to add new functionality without affecting the existing objects and ensures proper versioning and upgrade procedures.

+- For more information on the `ALTER EXTENSION` command, you can refer to the [PostgreSQL documentation on `ALTER EXTENSION`](https://www.postgresql.org/docs/current/sql-alterextension.html)

 - To check for **unexpected update paths**, use this command:

 ```sql